Skip to content

 Introduction

-Welcome to Snowflake Desktop - a powerful application for writers that will help you create, organize, and manage your literary works.
+Welcome to Snowflake Desktop - an application for writers that will help you create, organize, and manage your literary works.
 This guide will walk you through the main features and capabilities of the application.

 Contents